pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 E-mail:

 - Once a PDEP is ready for discussion.
+- After 30 days, with a note that there is at most 30 days remaining for discussion, and that a vote will be called for if no discussion occurs in the next 15 days.
-- After 30 to 45 discussion days, with 15 days remaining for discussion.
+- After 45 days, with a note that there is at most 15 days remaining for discussion, and that a vote will be called for in 15 days.
 - Once the voting period starts, after 60 days or in case of an earlier vote, with 15 days remaining for voting.
 - After 10 voting days, with 5 days remaining for voting.